CDC recommends shorter COVID isolation, quarantine for all

 They say:

-—An infected person should go into isolations for five days, instead of the previously recommended 10.
+- An infected person should go into isolation for five days, instead of the previously recommended 10.

 QUARANTINE